felipemmendes/learning-microfrontend/README.md

 ## What I've learned

-* Concepts, challanges and application of Microfrontends
+* Concepts, challenges and application of Microfrontends
 * Webpack's Module Federation
 * CI/CD Pipeline for Microfrontends
 * Deployment to AWS using S3 and Cloudfront